nachotacos69/Sharp_EATER/README.md

 ## Localization releases and PC versions are not prioritized for the time being due to multiple languages
 - PC, PS4, PSVita Localization has 6 languages (or 3 in some depends on game region)
-- English, French, Italian, Deutsch, Espanol, Russian.
-So i can't work on these ones very well.
+- **English, French, Italian, Deutsch, Espanol, Russian**.
+- So i can't work on these ones very well, this will result to a more large storage usage.
 - For PC Version, check GECV.